Pixelfairy7/TempConverter/README.md

 # TempConverter
-Simple Vanilla JS Temp converter
+This project is a simple Vanilla JS temperature converter to practice DOM manipulation.